gaphor/gaphas/README.txt

 The View automatically calculates the bounding box for the item, based on the items drawn in the draw(context) function (this is only done once after each Item.update()).
-The bounding box is stored on the item as Item._view_bounds.
+The bounding box is stored on the item as Item._view_bounds as a geometry.Rectangle object.
 The bounding box is in world coordinates.

 Files